fred/anytime-rails/README.md

 Any+Time time picker plugin for rails, with support for Timezones.

+Read more about it at: http://www.ama3.com/anytime/

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'anytime-rails'
+    gem 'anytime-rails', :git => 'git://github.com/fred/anytime-rails.git'

-And then execute:
+And then execute bundle install:

     $ bundle

-Or install it yourself as:

-    $ gem install anytime

 ## Usage